 - Wrong food being delivered to your table in a restaurant

 Transportation waste involves moving inventory, people, tools, or other items more often or over farther distances than is necessary.
+Excessive movement can lead to product damage, unnecessary work, and exhaustion.
 Examples of transportation waste include:

 - Moving hospital patients from department to department